 Wed 29 Sep • 7:30pm • Full £16 Concs £14 • Professional Theatre

 Fresh from its Off-Broadway debut and milestone 100th performance, Mark Farrelly’s hugely acclaimed solo play comes to The Rondo.

 From a conventional upbringing to global notoriety via The Naked Civil Servant, Quentin Crisp was one of the most memorable figures of the twentieth century.
 Openly gay as early as the 1930s, Quentin spent decades being beaten up on London’s streets for his refusal to be anything less than himself.
 His courage, and the philosophy that evolved from those experiences, inspire to the present day.
 Naked Hope is a glorious, uplifting celebration of the urgent necessity for all of us to be our true selves.

 Mark Farrelly’s West End credits include Who’s Afraid of Virginia Woolf? opposite Matthew Kelly.
 He is directed by EastEnders star Linda Marlowe (Berkoff’s Women).

-Please note that a theatre restoration levy of £1 per ticket applies to all transactions, whether made in person at our Box Office, by post or by phone, for all payment types.
+Please note that we have temporarily increased our theatre restoration levy from £1 to £1.50 per ticket, due to the coronovirus pandemic.
+This levy applies to all transactions, whether made in person at our Box Office, by post or by phone, for all payment types.
 Telephone bookings incur an additional £1.75 booking fee per transaction.